sakuyaslove/CAP-Attendance-Shell/README.md

 - Watchman (macOS, optional but recommended)
 - Xcode 15+ with command-line tools and an iOS simulator image
 - CocoaPods (`sudo gem install cocoapods`)
-- Android Studio (latest) with SDK Platform 34 / Build-Tools 34.x and an emulator (for example Pixel 6 API 34)
+- Android Studio (latest) with SDK Platform 34 / Build-Tools 34.x and an emulator (e.g., Pixel 6 API 34)
 - Java 17 for Android builds

 ## Getting Started